xiaolai/quit-smoking-instantly/README.md

 Repeat it at least 3 times or for at least 5 seconds.

-When cravings strike, say it again.
+Craving or not, say it again.

 Always let the words flow from your mouth, reach your ears, and settle in your brain.